rvpant/rvpant.github.io/index.md

 ## Background/Interests

 I am broadly interested in applied machine learning -- including scientific machine learning (operator learning and related problems) as well as the foundations of modern LLMs.
 In particular, I have become interested in questions around multilingual LLMs, from the data distribution in pretraining through the impact of finetuning and the best way to evaluate multilingual LLM capabilities.
-See below for an overview of my projects at that intersection; I believe that respnsible and aligned AI in the future requires a thorough understanding of models from a sociolinguistic standpoint.
+See below for an overview of my projects at that intersection; I believe that respnsible and aligned AI in the future requires a thorough understanding of models from a linguistic and sociocultural standpoint.

 I'm currently interested in the application of data science and machine learning to trading and finance, specifically the growing role of generative AI in finance.
 Prior to grad school, I spent one year on an options trading desk at JPMorgan, and still love quantitative finance and options theory.